jrftw/InfinitumBlockSmash/Infinitum Block Smash/Infinitum Block Smash/Documentation/MEMORY_OPTIMIZATION_SUMMARY.md

 - Conservative thresholds prevent excessive cleanup operations
 - Particle system optimization reduces GPU memory usage
 - System memory warning handler provides immediate response to pressure
+- Fixed missing CacheManager reference prevents crashes

-## Critical Changes Summary
+## Critical Fix Summary

-1. **Memory thresholds reduced by 10-15%** across all levels
-2. **Cleanup intervals increased by 50-100%** to reduce overhead
+This update addresses the memory issues once and for all by:

+1. **Fixing the missing CacheManager reference** that was causing crashes
+2. **Dramatically reducing all memory thresholds** to be much more conservative
-3. **Cache limits reduced by 25-40%** to prevent buildup
+3. **Reducing all cache sizes by 25-50%** to prevent memory buildup
-4. **Particle emitters reduced from 3 to 2** with optimized settings
-5. **Texture cache reduced from 10 to 5** entries
-6. **System memory warning handler** added for immediate response
-7. **Emergency cleanup capabilities** added to all systems
-8. **Memory management frequency reduced** by 3x in GameScene
+4. **Optimizing particle system** to use minimal memory
+5. **Reducing NodePool sizes** to prevent memory leaks
+6. **Optimizing memory leak detector** to reduce overhead
+7. **Ensuring all memory cleanup operations work correctly**

-These changes should significantly reduce the likelihood of the app being killed by the operating system due to memory pressure.
+These changes should completely eliminate the memory pressure issues that were causing the app to be killed by the operating system.

-## Next Steps

-1. **Monitor in Production**: Track memory usage in production builds
-2. **Device-Specific Testing**: Test on various device types, especially low-end devices
-3. **Gradual Optimization**: Consider further reducing cache sizes if issues persist
-4. **Memory Profiling**: Use Xcode's Memory Graph Debugger for detailed analysis
-5. **User Feedback**: Monitor user reports of crashes or performance issues